Returning to Ireland from the United States of America

 General Practitioners (GPs)

-In Ireland, GPs provide broad services to patients on all health issues and can refer you to see specialists or hospital consultants if needed.
+In Ireland, General Practitioners (GPs) are family doctors who provide broad services to patients on health issues and can refer you to specialists or hospital consultants if needed.
 Most GPs in Ireland are private practitioners, but the majority provide services on behalf of the HSE.

 You can find a GP in your local area using the HSE’s Service Finder Map.